Adenovirus serotype 36

 Human adenovirus 36 (HAdV-36) or Ad-36 or Adv36 is one of 52 types of adenoviruses.
 It causes respiratory and eye infections in humans.

 Role in obesity

 There is a possible positive correlation between body fat and the presence of AD-36 antibodies in the blood.

-To date, AD-36 is the only human adenovirus that has been linked with human obesity.
+As of 2007, AD-36 is the only human adenovirus that has been linked with human obesity.